danielgut1165/apcsa/Unit 1 Assignments/Unit 1.1/README.md

 ## Introduction

-This assignment is suppose to give you some hands-on practice using printlns in Java.
+This assignment is supposed to give you some hands-on practice using printlns in Java.
 Before starting this assignment you should be familiar with the following topics:
 - Creating a class in Java
 - Main method in Java
 - System.out.printlns
 - Comments
 - Understanding the basic syntax

 One of my expectations that I have is that you will look up information that you don't know yet.
 For example, we haven't talked about escape sequences, yet this assignment has you using them.
 This was done on purpose.
-Take the time to do your own research on them and do some experimenting.
+Take the time to do your research on them and experiment with them.

-**Be very caution to use AI.
+**Be very cautious about using AI.
 It is a powerful tool, but it can lead to blindly copying and pasting directly into code.
-I ask that if you use AI, to prompt it with questions, not commands.**
+I ask that if you use AI, prompt it with questions, not commands.**

-## Install instructions
+## Install Instructions

 TODO: Write the instructions to install this folder